Document Type : Original Article

 Abstract

-Plant growth regulators has been recently attracted considerable attention as a one of the main important methods to induce natural resistance of agricultural crops.
-In this study, the effect of foliar application with methyl jasmonate at four levels (0, 1, 10 and 100 μM) with three replications on some quantitative and qualitative characteristics of Physalis fruit was investigated.
-Fruits length and diameter, fresh and dry weight of fruits, fruits firmness, pH of fruit extract, total soluble solid, titratable acidity, fruits flavor and total phenol and flavonoids were evaluated.
-The results showed that foliar application of methyl jasmonate had a significant effect on the evaluated parameters.
-The highest total phenol and flavonoids content were recorded in 100 μM methyl jasmonate treatment, while lower concentrations of methyl jasmonate had a greater effect on soluble solids, fruit flavor and titratable acidity.
-Also, application of different concentrations of methyl jasmonate had a significant positive effect on fruit length and diameter compared to the control, but different concentrations of methyl jasmonate did not show significant differences on fruit length and diameter.
-Based on the results of the present study, it was found that methyl jasmonate treatment can be used as a healthy and safe treatment in the production of Physalis peruviana fruit in greenhouse conditions by affecting phenolic compounds and improving quantitative and qualitative properties.
+Use of plant growth regulators has recently attracted considerable attention as an important approach to inducing natural resistance in crops.
+In this study, the effect of foliar application of methyl jasmonate (0, 1, 10, and 100 μM) with three replications was investigated on selected quantitative and qualitative characteristics of Physalis peruviana fruit.
+The evaluated parameters included fruit length and diameter, fresh and dry weight, firmness, fruit juice pH, total soluble solids (TSS), titratable acidity (TA), fruit flavor, and total phenolic and flavonoid contents.
+The results showed that foliar application of methyl jasmonate significantly affected the measured traits.
+The highest total phenolic and flavonoid contents were observed in the 100 μM treatment, while lower concentrations had a greater effect on TSS, fruit flavor, and TA.
+Methyl jasmonate application also had a significant positive effect on fruit length and diameter compared to the control; however, differences among the methyl jasmonate concentrations for these parameters were not statistically significant.
+Overall, the findings suggest that methyl jasmonate can be utilized as a safe and effective treatment for Physalis peruviana production under greenhouse conditions, thereby enhancing phenolic compound accumulation and improving both quantitative and qualitative fruit attributes.

 Keywords